 The Marconi Centre

-- It is hard to imagine the tension felt by Marconi and his colleagues when they received an extremely short signal from Poldhu (3 dots representing code letter "s") whilst listening in at Signal Hill, St John's, Newfoundland on 12 December 1901.
+- It is hard to imagine the tension felt by Guglielmo Marconi (1874-1937) and his colleagues when they received an extremely short signal from Poldhu (3 dots representing code letter "s") whilst listening in at Signal Hill, St John's, Newfoundland on 12 December 1901.
 Marconi had previously intended to transmit from Poldhu to Cape Cod, Massachusetts but prior to the event both transmitters were damaged in storms and Marconi changed the North American destination to St John's.

 - In 1899 the Royal Navy purchased three radios for their ships and several merchant ships followed suit.
 It was common belief that radio waves could travel around the earth's curvature but could only travel along straight lines.
 Marconi was determined to disprove this.

 - In 1910 Dr Hawley Harvey Crippen boarded the SS "Montrose" bound for Quebec, with his mistress, Ethel le Neve having murdered his wife in London.
 However, Inspector Dew of Scotland Yard contacted the Captain via the new fangled radio and taking a faster ship, SS "Laurentic" intercepted the couple on the St Lawrence River.